Kate Middleton safely delivers royal couple's third child

 Monday Apr 23, 2018

-LONDON: Kate, the wife of Britain’s Prince William, gave birth to the royal couple's son on Monday.
+LONDON: Kate, the wife of Britain’s Prince William, gave birth to the royal couple's third child on Monday.

 The Kensington Palace, in a tweet, confirmed that the Duchess of Cambridge had safely delivered a son at 1101 hours.